mr2much/hhrr_app/README.md

 ## TODOs

+- TODO: Image for Candidato should only be created if INSERT or UPDATE were successful.
+- TODO: When a Candidato is deleted, corresponding image should also be deleted from the path.
-- TODO: Fix `new.js` just as I did with `edit.js` for new Candidatos
+- [x]: Fix `new.js` just as I did with `edit.js` for new Candidatos
-- TODO: Fix `fetch` on for new form.
+- [x]: Fix `fetch` on for new form.
-- TODO: Add route on server side to create new Candidatos
+- [x]: Add route on server side to create new Candidatos
 - TODO: Check how to use `axios` for fetch requests on client side
 - [x]: On `edit.js` fix code to extract image from image input
 - [x]: On server side, add code to extract and save image on `/res/img/` folder, and store image path for candidato.